About this Guide

 Hotel Marcel: College A

-La Quinta: College B
+La Quinta: Whitney

 For all other delegations, your location is based on the delegation name.

-A,B: Wooster
+M: Wooster

-C,D; Grand Ballroom B
+I, J (Individual Delegations): Grand Ballroom B

-K, L: George A
+K, L: George B

-Traveling with Delegates.
-Advisors are asked to remind delegates to travel in groups when outside the committee or hotel venues.
+Traveling with Delegates: Advisors are asked to remind delegates to travel in groups when outside the committee or hotel venues.

-and will be dismissed from the conference.
+Alcohol and Drugs: Preventing underage drinking and drug use is a top priority of the YMUN staff, and we request assistance from advisors in ensuring delegates are safe.
+Delegates found under the influence of drugs or alcohol will be immediately referred to their advisor and will be dismissed from the conference.
 We ask advisors to take every measure to ensure students comply with the laws of the State of Connecticut that prohibit consumption of alcohol by persons under the age of 21 and consumption of illicit drugs, including e-cigarettes and vaping devices.
-Schools whose students violate the law may NOT be invited back the following year.
+Schools whose students violate the law will NOT be invited back the following year.

-Attire.
-Advisors should ensure that all delegates are wearing appropriate Western Business Attire during all committee sessions.
+Attire: Advisors should ensure that all delegates are wearing appropriate Western Business Attire during all committee sessions.

 Emergency Scenarios